fedhere/PUI2015labs/github_create_repo_cmds.md

 git push
 ```

-##you have not told this repo where in the cloud to look for its remote version
+##why did you get a message?? because you have not told this repo where in the cloud to look for its remote version
 ##first go online and create a version. then follow the direction: use the appropriate URL here

 ```